 To apply, please complete the Application Form at the link below.
-A completed form must be submitted no later than Friday, September 8, 2017 at 5pm EST. All applications will be reviewed, however, only those selected for an interview will be contacted.
+A completed form must be submitted no later than Monday, July 16, 2018.
+All applications will be reviewed, however, only those selected for an interview will be contacted.

-Please note, that, in your application form, you will be asked to specify which area of design or director you are most interested in.
+Please note, that, in your application form, you will be asked to specify which area you are most interested in.

 ABOUT CROW’S THEATRE

 Founded in 1983, Crow’s Theatre has been a leading force in the Canadian theatre landscape, recognized for provocative and award-winning new theatre work that has toured nationally and internationally.

 In January 2017, Crow’s opened the doors to its first permanent home: Streetcar Crowsnest.
 The new state-of-the-art performing arts facility offers a dynamic spectrum of affordable contemporary theatre, all-ages arts events, wide-ranging community programming and partnerships.

 Streetcar Crowsnest houses three venues for cultural and neighbourhood programming and events: a multi-configurational Guloien Theatre (225 seats); the Scotiabank Community Studio (100) for smaller performances, rehearsals and community activities; and a beautiful Lobby Bar adjacent to a full-service 60-seat restaurant, Gare de L’Est.